adobe/aio-lib-runtime/docs/readme_template.md

 NODE_TLS_REJECT_UNAUTHORIZED=0 <your_call_here>
 ```

 Prepend the `NODE_TLS_REJECT_UNAUTHORIZED` [environment variable](https://nodejs.org/api/cli.html#node_tls_reject_unauthorizedvalue) and `0` value to the call that invokes your function, on the command line.
 This will ignore any certificate errors when connecting to the Openwhisk server.
-Usage of this is not recommended, but may be necesary in certain corporate environments.
+Usage of this is not recommended, but may be necessary in certain corporate environments.

 ## Debug Logs